danrs/bbg_setup_Grove/README.md

 ## Setting up a static IP
 If you want to SSH to your BeagleBone over a local area network instead of over the USB serial connection that is set up by default, you can do so by assigning your BeagleBone a static IP address.
 One way to do this is to bind the BeagleBone's MAC address to a static IP in your router's settings - speak to your sysadmin if you don't have access to the router yourself.
 Alternatively, you may be able to force your BeagleBone to use a static IP on your network by editing the settings in wicd-curses, but I couldn't make this work.

+Written by Daniel Smith for UNSW Australia and LaTrobe University.
+MIT license and all text above must be included in any redistribution